SchmidtDSE/maize-loss-climate-experiment/paper/supplemental.md

 ## Confidence
 We re-execute simulations 100 times to understand variability for system-wide metrics in Table @tbl:simresults.
 The range of all standard deviations of each metric's distribution is under 0.1% and the range under 1%.
 These tight intervals likely reflect the high degree of aggregation represented in our system-wide metrics.
 However, lacking confidence measures from SCYM and CHC-CMIP6, this post-hoc experiment cannot account for input data uncertainty which is likely more substantial.

+## Dual yield and risk increases
+Generally around 3% of neighborhoods and 2% of counties see increased average yields and increased claims rates.
+However, the yield delta skew grows in the SSP245 scenario, particularly between 2030 and 2050.
+This is reflected visually in our interactive tools when considering the 2030 and 2050 series.
+Regardless, we see that 13% of neighborhoods and 10% of counties see both elevated average yields and claims rates together during the 2050 series.
+Note that, to avoid noise, we consider increases in average yield and increases in claims rates of less than 2% as unchanged.

 # Expanded definitions
 We further expand our mathematical definitions from the main text here.
 First, covered loss is defined as dropping below a maximum loss but it can be further described as a percentage within some contexts where a bounded loss may be helpful.
 Note that loss refers to loss below the coverage level.